 Associates in Mission are women and men who share in the mission and spirit of the Sisters of Charity.
-They seek to express in their lives a spirituality of attending to God in prayer, in each other and wherever God’s love is made visible and to share friendship, faith and action in the spirit of the Gospel.
+They express in their lives a recognition of God's presence in prayer, in each other and wherever God’s love is made visible and to share friendship, faith and action in the spirit of the Gospel.

 What do Associates do?

 Associates help to further the mission of the community in their everyday lives through their work, in their parish, or in their family.
 But being an Associate is just that – BEING an Associate.
 Associates are in a spiritual relationship with the Sisters of Charity.
 They live as to reflect the charism of St. Elizabeth Seton and St. Vincent de Paul.
 There is no one way to be an Associate just as there is no one way to be a Sister of Charity.

 No. The majority of Associates are Catholic but there are also many other Christian denominations represented.